kleinalex-01/Dropdown-menu/README.md

-# Dropdown-menu
+# Dropdown menu mini project

- Practicing DOM manipulation
+The purpose of this project is to practice and get better at DOM manipulation.